-Mireia Giné is Associate Professor at the Financial Management Department of IESE.
+Mireia Giné is professor at the Financial Management Department of IESE.
 She has a BA in Economics and Master in Economics from Pompeu Fabra University.
 She received her doctorate from the University of Barcelona after several years at MIT and the University of Pennsylvania.

 Mireia specializes in corporate governance, executive compensation, mergers and acquisitions.
 Currently, she investigates how common ownership of institutional shareholders impacts the corporate decisions of companies in their portfolio.
 Her research has been published in the Journal of Finance, Review of Finance, Harvard Business Review among other academic journals, as well as in various media (Financial Times, The Economist, Bloomberg, BBC).
 She has received several international prizes such as the Brattle Prize and has presented her research at prestigious universities and congresses in finance (WFA, EFA, AFA, NBER, etc.).